Karmak23/servconf/README.md

 ### Custom configuration

 - `SERVCONF_FIREWALL_DISABLE_LXC_100TO150`: disable the conventional LXC SSH port opening for `10.0.3.100→150:22` to `$MAIN_IP:22100→150`.
-- `SERVCONF_DONT_SYNC_SSH`: do not sync your local `~/.ssh` folder to `~/` on remote machines.
-As I use the same user account everywhere, this is usually a good thing for me to do it.
-But if you don't want this, just define this variable to any value.
+- `SERVCONF_SYNC_DOT_SSH`: sync your local `~/.ssh` folder to `~/` on remote machines.
+If you use the same user account everywhere, this could be comfortable to do it.
+I usually do it on my own network, but not on my customers'.

 ### Other